aandime/aandime/README.md

 ## About me:

-I’m a CS undergrad at UNC-Chapel Hill and an incoming master student of Cornell Tech School of Computer Science (Master of Engineering MENG).
-I am passionate about harnessing the potential of computer science to improve our everyday lives.
+I’m a master student of Cornell Tech School of Computer Science (Master of Engineering MENG).
+I did my CS undergrad at UNC-Chapel Hill and I am passionate about harnessing the potential of computer science to improve our everyday lives.
 I aspire to join teams that drive significant advancements through innovative technology and create long lasting impacts for our community.

 🔧 My background is both diverse and specialized, encompassing experiences across software engineering, artificial intelligence, deep learning, data science, systems, and cloud technologies.
 This multi-disciplinary skill set allows me to approach challenges from various perspectives and develop comprehensive solutions.
 Additionally, I am not just a programmer, researcher, or data analyst—I am a blend of all these roles and a constant learner!